DatEmage/BalligusapoTT-GUI-NoWhitelist/README.md

 # What's this
-This is version BalligusapoTT GUi where whitelist is free (DM DatEmage#5303 on discord for whitelist), decoded lol
+This is the version of BalligusapoTT GUi where whitelist is free (DM DatEmage#6969 on discord for whitelist), decoded lol